Master the list loop in AnQiCMS template: A clever trick to identify the first and last items easily

 {% endarchiveList %}

-By this means, we can precisely add or modify attributes for the first and last items dynamically, making the page visual effects richer without operating the DOM through JavaScript.
+By this means, we can accurately add or modify properties for the first and last items dynamically, making the page visual effects more rich without having to manipulate the DOM with JavaScript.

-Scene two: Insert separators between list items but avoid them at the end of the last item
+Scenario two: Insert separators between list items, but avoid them after the last item

-This is a very common requirement, such as Tag tag list, we usually use commas or vertical lines to separate, but there should be no separator at the end of the last tag.
+This is a very common requirement, such as the Tag tag list, we usually use commas or vertical bars to separate, but there should be no separator after the last tag.

 {% tagList tags with itemId=currentArchive.Id limit="5" %}